arkadiuszbachorski/laravel-xmake/README.md

 ## Features

-- Create model with related controller, request, migration and factory with just one command
+- Create model with related controller, request, migration, seeder and factory with just one command
 - Provide fields in one place, rest will be prepared or even filled for you
 - Easily customize stubs for your needs